Eleazar ha-Kappar: Archaeological finding

-In a mosque in "Kfar Devora" (central Golan Heights), a door-lintel was discovered decorated with two birds of prey, holding nosegay in their beaks.
+In a mosque in Dabbura in the central Golan Heights, a lintel was discovered decorated with two birds of prey, holding nosegay in their beaks.
 The lintel bears the inscription:

 This is the only archaeological finding from the era of the Tannaim in which the term "beit midrash" appears.
 The lintel is exhibited at the Golan Archaeological Museum in Katzrin.

-Eleazar himself is noted for a saying in praise of humility, which uses as a metaphor the lintel and other parts of a door:
+Eleazar himself is noted for a saying in praise of humility, which is used as a metaphor for the lintel and other parts of a door: